 The Custom Styling option allows you to completely transform the appearance of Watershed.

-Less files should be formatted as the example below.
-You are essentially replacing the Watershed default of six shades of blue with hexadecimal values of your choice.
-For example, saving and uploading the following Less code will turn Watershed pink as seen in the screenshot above!
+.less extension).
+You should replace the Watershed default of six shades of blue with hexadecimal values from your brand palette.
+For example, saving and uploading the following code will turn Watershed pink as seen in the screenshot above!

 @ws-blue-lighter: #fff; @ws-blue-light: #ffb3e6; @ws-blue: #ff00aa; @ws-blue-dark: #800055; @ws-blue-darker: #330022; @wsLinkColor: #e60099;